unknownicse26/parasuit/benchmarks/README.md

 | enscript  | 1.6.6 | ls        | 8.32   | xxorriso     | 1.5.2 |

 ## Install Benchmarks
-To install a benchmark to test, use following command.
+To install a benchmark to test, use the following command.
 ```
 # Example for grep-3.4
 /parasuit/benchmarks$ bash building_benchmark.sh grep-3.4